Year after year, Grandville makes the U.S. News & World Report Best High Schools list (2014, 2015, 2016).

 Grandville High School received the coveted Blue Ribbon School Award in 2006, which never expires.

 Our state-of-the-art Emergency Medical Technician program meets the needs of both college-bound and career-focused students.
-Our EMTs are frequently headed to pre-med and pre-nursing programs at some of the most prestigious schools in our state and region.
+Our EMTs head off to pre-med and pre-nursing programs at some of the most prestigious schools in our state and region.
 Students who pass their certification test are fully qualified EMTs and can apply for positions as soon as they graduate high school.

 More than 275 GHS students participate on an academic team each year.